Home > The Academy > Sections

 Earth Science

 The Earth Science Section of the Indiana Academy of Science seeks to expand the recognition of geosciences throughout Indiana, increase involvement of Earth Scientists in Academy activities, encourage service by Earth Scientists in public policy matters, enhance the learning of geology in public and private education, and advocate for the sustainable use of Earth Resources.
-Further, the Earth Science Section encourages interaction and collaboration among all academy sections at the interface of science and society.
+Further, the Earth Science Section encourages interaction and collaboration among all Academy sections at the interface of science and society.

-Vice Chair: Carson Wright
+Vice Chair: TBA

 Ecology

-The mission of the Ecology Section of the indiana Academy of Science is to promote studies of the biotic and abiotic ecological interactions of Indiana’s flora and fauna, provide a venue for the presentation of current research and the exchange of information and ideas, and to disseminate ecological information to public, private, and governing bodies.
-The IAS Ecology Section mission statement parallels that of the Ecological Society of America, but focuses on ecological science in Indiana.
+The mission of the Ecology Section of the Indiana Academy of Science is to promote studies of the biotic and abiotic ecological interactions of Indiana’s flora and fauna, provide a venue for the presentation of current research and the exchange of information and ideas, and to disseminate ecological information to public, private, and governing bodies.
+The IAS Ecology Section’s mission statement parallels that of the Ecological Society of America, but focuses on ecological science in Indiana.
 Our mission is to: – promote ecological science in Indiana by improving communication among Indiana ecologists; – raise the public’s level of awareness of the importance of ecological science to Indiana; – increase the resources available for the conduct of ecological science in Indiana; and – ensure the appropriate use of ecological science in environmental decision making in Indiana by enhancing communication between the ecological community and policy-makers.

-Vice Chair: Jeffrey Holland
+Vice Chair: Matt Harmon

 Engineering

-Vice Chair: Namita Shrestha
+Vice Chair: Yunting Yin

 Environmental Science

 The Environmental Science section of the Indiana Academy of Science seeks to promote research in diverse areas that support the biological, chemical, and physical integrity of the natural environment in Indiana.
-We seek to encourage communication between Indiana scientists and others conducting research in the many different disciplines that incorporate environmental quality, and we strive to promote excellence in education through science-based programs.
+We seek to encourage communication between Indiana scientists and others conducting research in various disciplines that incorporate environmental quality, and we strive to promote excellence in education through science-based programs.
 Finally, we encourage the dissemination of research on environmental quality and public involvement with these issues.

-Chair:
+Chair: Jia Xue

 Mathematics